Letter 27: Motivation - The Fuel for Transformation

 • What might you most regret not having tried?

-Let this honest assessment fuel your drive and remind you that your life is finite and precious, and that each day spent inside unconscious patterns is a day that could have been lived more authentically, more courageously, and more aligned with your deepest values.
+Let this honest look ground you.
+Let it remind you that your life is finite and precious.
+Every day you live inside unconscious patterns is a day you could have experienced more fully, more authentically, more aligned with your deepest values—more freely.

-The path forward will be demanding and challenging.
+If you choose the path forward, expect it to be demanding and challenging.
 You will need to develop your Witness Space, learn to pause between trigger and reaction, and slowly rewire neural pathways that have shaped your life for decades.
 It means a willingness to tolerate temporary discomfort for the possibility of living a full and fulfilled life.

 The alternative is a return to sleepwalking—adding more costs while life passes you by.